kevinbre/todo-list/README.txt

 2- Execute XAMPP and start Apache & MySQL

+3- Download proyect and rename the folder to todo-list

-3- Paste the todo-list folder in C:/Xampp/htdocs
+4- Paste todo-list folder in C:/Xampp/htdocs

-4- Open CMD and paste this commands
+5- Open CMD and paste this commands

 @echo off
 echo Installing DataBases..